HardikDudeja/CSE_343-ML_Project/README.md

 * K-NN Classifier

 ## Running the model

-The models trained are saved in the models directory.
+* To demonstrate the working, clone the repository.
 * Load the model
+<br/>The models trained are saved in the models directory.
 ```
 model = joblib.load(model)
 ```